Skip to main content

 Accurate: The Sunstaff does not suffer the usual -1 modifier to hit for long range.

-No save: The beam from a Sunstaff can literally cut through anything.
+No Save: The beam from a Sunstaff can literally cut through anything.
 A warrior wounded by a Sunstaff receives no armour save whatsoever.

 Sunstaff (Lustria)

-Amazons (Lustria) only, Town Cryer #15
+Town Cryer #15 (1b)

 The Sunstaff is a long staff made from a strange multicoloured metal with one end hollow like a tube.
 Strange runes are carves along its length and a large gemstone is set into the pommel.

-Maximum Range: 12" / Close Combat;
+Range: 12" / Close Combat

-Strength: As user;
+Strength: As user

 Special Rules